rs-saran/serene-solace-sakha/README.md

 ## ⚠️ Limitations

+1. Responses depend on LLMs; edge cases may still exist.
-1. Crisis handling is currently limited to providing a hardcoded helpline number.
+2. Crisis handling is currently limited to providing a hardcoded helpline number.
-2. Activity suggestions are based on simple preferences and do not yet adapt dynamically over time.
 3. No multilingual support yet—currently works only in English.
-4. Chat flow switching is controlled by the backend rather than by the supervisor or Sakha, limiting flexibility in dynamically adjusting conversations based on user interactions.

 ## 🔧 Future Improvements

-1. **Enhanced Personalization:** Improve activity recommendations by leveraging user history and behavioral patterns.
-2. **Cross session Memory:** Allow the chatbot to remember past interactions across sessions for more natural and engaging conversations
+1. **Cross session Memory:** Allow the chatbot to remember past interactions across sessions for more natural and engaging conversations
-3. **Improved Reminder System:** Add features like recurring reminders, snooze options based on user availability.
+2. **Improved Reminder System:** Add features like recurring reminders, snooze options based on user availability.
-4. **Dynamic Chat Flow control:** Enhance chat flow management by allowing dynamic switching based on user interactions rather than relying solely on backend control.
+3. **Deploy:** Deploy it to production after testing

 ## 💡 Usage
 - Start chatting with Sakha and receive activity suggestions.